openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

-*n*’th lexically enclosing instance of ``this``, where *T* is the type of the expression denoted by *typeReference*, and *n* is an integer (provided that *T* is the *n*’th lexically enclosing type declaration of the class or interface in which the qualified expression appears).
+*n*’th lexically enclosing instance of ``this``, where *T* is the type of the expression denoted by *typeReference*, and *n* is an integer (provided that *T* is the *n*’th lexically enclosing type declaration of the class or interface that qualified expression appears in).

-A compile-time error occurs if the qualified ``this`` expression occurs in a class or interface other  class *T*.
+A compile-time error occurs if the qualified ``this`` expression occurs in a class or interface other than class *T*.

 .. index::
    qualified this